danielguillan/responder/README.md

 min-width value is the first breakpoint of the group and max-width is the last one.
 It's that simple.

-**NOTE:** You can define more than two breakpoints per group, Respond-to will pick the smallest breakpoint and the bigger breakpoint to create the group.
+**NOTE:** You can define more than two breakpoints per group, Responder will pick the smallest breakpoint and the bigger breakpoint to create the group.

 ### 3. There's no #3.
 Enjoy and build amazing stuff

-… And contribute to make Respond-to even better!
+… And contribute to make Responder even better!

 ## What's next?

 - Respond-to Retina displays
 - Support for more than just `min-width` and `max-width`
-- suggestions?
+- Suggestions?